 In 2016, images from the beaches of Nice were published, showing a group of male police officers stripping a Muslim woman wearing a Burkini, an overall swimsuit that includes a Hijab.
-The French law prohibits wearing an “integral veil” for reasons of public safety on the one hand and “explicit religious sign” in public schools on theContinue reading “Femonationalism: Understanding Nationalists and Feminists’ Shared Obsession to Strip Muslim Women”
+The French law prohibits wearing an “integral veil” for reasons of public safety on the one hand and “explicit religious sign” in public schools on theContinue reading “Femonationalism and the Preoccupation with Muslim Women’s Bodies.”

 Article 26 of the Universal Declaration of Human Rights states, ‘everyone has the right to education’.
 The establishment of this right in social and legal discourses, as well as increased access to schooling in many countries within the last one-hundred years has led to the perception of education as essentially inclusive.
 In this context, accessContinue reading “Why intersectionality cannot wait.
 Considering Northern Ireland’s widening participation policy”

 On the 30th October 2014, soldiers of the Sudanese army searched houses, severely beat residents and raped women and girls in the Sudanese town of Tabit in a series of attacks over a 36-hour period.
 According to one report, over 200 cases were credibly reported, with two soldiers stating, “that superior officers had ordered them to ‘rapeContinue reading “The Intersection of Gender, Power and Violence in Armed Conflict.”

 Welcome!
 You have recently joined HAPP as an Illuminate Fellow.
 Can you tell us a bit about the focus of your research in this role?
 My research is broadly concerned with Irish feminisms, embodiment and reproduction, theories of emotion and affect, and feminist-pragmatism.
 My current interests lie specifically with reproduction and abortion rights on theContinue reading “Welcoming Clara Fischer to the Centre for Gender in Politics: An interview”